This keto pecan pie is made with simple low carb ingredients! A buttery crust and gooey filling makes this the ultimate holiday dessert.

 Corn syrup is NOT keto friendly.
 It is made purely of sugar and even a small serving can kick someone out of ketosis.

 This pecan pie recipe is very easy to make.
 The only issue you may face is overbaking the pie.
 To ensure this doesn’t happen, remove the pie from the oven when the filling begins to look thick.
-It will thicken up as it is cooling down.
+It will thicken up as it cools down.

 - Preheat the oven to 180C/350F.
 Prepare the pie crust as directed, with the addition of the brown sugar substitute and vanilla extract.